hnvy/blog-1/README.md

-# Please see [this entry](00.%20journal/01.%20logs/journal_1_logs.md#e4-28022022---no-template-no-problem-t) to learn more about why I will probably no longer follow the format below.

 # blog-1
 A repository that is dedicated to my learning experiences and adventures.
 Skim through the journal to see if there are any possibly beneficial thoughts or ideas.